anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 The Preset ID fields can be left blank

-## 25) Give the device the same name you chose at step 18, 'Office Echo'
+## 25) Give the device the same name you chose at step 17, 'Office Echo'

 Any name is acceptable but using the same name is preferrable at this step.

+## 26) Close the window

-## 26) Select the device and click 'Send Status Request'
+## 27) Select the device and then click 'Send Status Request'

 ## The device will begin speaking and your log will be updated